rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 ## Connectors

-The prototyping board is equipped with following connectors:
+The prototyping board is equipped with following screw terminals :

-**Photovoltaic panel**
+**Left connector on INA3221**
+- Panel_in   negative.
 - Panel_in   positive.
-- Gnd        negative.

-**SZBK07 (mid-power 200W option)**

-- Inject CV Injection
-- Enable
+- Power_Output to SZBK Input positive

+**Mid connector on INA3221**
-- Power_Input positive
+- Power_Input from Ideal Diode positive
-- Gnd
+- Battery_Out positive

+**Right connector on INA3221**
-- Power_Out positive
+- Convenience output wo current monitoring positive

-**Main battery**

-- positive
+- Convenience output with current monitoring positive
-- negative
+- Convenience output negative

-**Secondary battery or convenience output**

-- positive
+**On Board**
-- himnegative
+- Enable to SZBK07
+- CV Injection to SZBK07

-**I2C connector
+**I2C female header**
 - +3,3V
 - GND
 - SCL
 - SDA

-**Relay/FET control**
+**2x Relay/FET control male headers**
 - 0..3.3V to control first relay
 - 0..3.3V to control second relay
 - Gnd.
 - +5V.

-**User defined measurement input**
+**User defined measurement female header**
 - 0..3.3V analog input.
 - 0..3.3V to control first relay
 - Gnd
 - +5V.

 **12V Fan connector**

 ## Performance

-- Quiescent current from the 12V battery: ~25mA, mainly from the WiFi chip, could be reduced to <1mA at night(2)
+- Quiescent current from the 12V battery: ~25mA, mainly from the WiFi chip
 - Low-Power Efficiency at 1W 92%
 - Low-Power Efficiency at 10W 95%
 - Mid Power Efficiency at 200W 97%

+A reduction to <1mA at night could be realized with a sleep option.
-(2) currently not realized, since my user measurement functions must go on permanently, which are preventing sleep.
+I do not want it for myself, since my user measurement functions on the same ESP8266 must go on permanently.

 ## Commissioning